 Rabies and pseudorabies do have similar symptoms, however, there are also differences between the two viral infections.
 Rabid cats display aggression but cats with pseudorabies don’t and pseudorabies causes intense itching which isn’t seen in rabid cats.

 Routine bloodwork such as complete blood count and biochemical profile are usually nonspecific.

-Other than supportive care, there is no treatment for pseudorabies, once infected, it almost always kills, usually within 48 hours.
+Other than supportive care, there is no treatment for pseudorabies and once infected, it almost always kills, usually within 48 hours.

 As there is no treatment, prevention is of key concern.
 No vaccine exists for the disease, therefore preventing cats roaming, particularly in high-risk areas is of great importance.
-Never allow your cat to eat raw or undercooked pork.
+Pet owners must never let their cat eat raw or undercooked pork.

 There is a small chance that the infection can be passed from cat to humans, and precautions must be taken when handling any animal suspected of carrying the disease.